Ventureaxis/ProperMusic.Documents.ProperWeb/documents/Products/products-dashboard.md

 You can also filter by [Product Statuses](#product-statuses) and whether or not a Product has completed or not via the "Show Completed Products" / "Hide Completed Products" button.
 The reset button will clear the values in the text search fields.

-The current value of your search preferences will be saved to your browser for when you log back in.
+The current value of your text search fields will be saved to your browser for when you log back in.

 ## Product Statuses {#product-statuses}
 There are 8 Product statuses within ProperWeb which are: